FAIRsharing/json-schema-tools/README.md

 Networks allow to represent very dense sets of objects which may become hardly human readable when the numbers of properties and relationships reaches certain thresholds.
-<br/>Adding to the complexity, some semantic constrains should also be taken into consideration for machine readability..
+<br/>Adding to the complexity, some semantic constraints should also be taken into consideration for machine readability..
 This extra layer creates an even more complex specification to deal with.

 #### Separating syntactic and semantic layers:
 ![alt text](assets/separation_of_concerns.png "Separation of semantic and syntactic concerns")